 Network topology is just the pattern of relations.
 Thus, plant traits should show influence on network topology and because these attractiveness is density-dependent then the influence should also vary with density.
 Some interactions are better analyzed by projecting to a unipartite network.
 Each link is a shared pollinator group leading to potentially interactions individuals.
 We used several metrics from social network analysis to describe the traits or contexts that lead to an individual plant being more influential.
 Degree centrality is an importance score based on the number of links held by a node.
 Species that have a disproportionate effect on a community can be identified by looking at degrees of the many nodes (Dale and Fortin).
 Here, individuals with the highest degree have the highest number of potential mates, and the highest number of potential competitors/facilitators, and therefore the largest capacity to influence the surrounding community.
 Eigancentrality takes this one step further, taking into account how well-connected their associated nodes are.
 Similarly, to bipartite networks, plants sharing similar pollinators can be structured into modules.
 Modules tend to mate within themselves more often.
+Great.
+Need this paragraph for sure – ie what are networks, what are the options, and what is a good fit for this ecological context.

-In this study we address how the interplay between individual floral display size, the local floral neighbourhood and within-season phenology (i.e. density shifts) alters pollination services and shapes the topology of pollinator-visitation networks.
+In this study, we addressed the interplay between individual floral display size, the local floral neighbourhood, and within-season phenology (i.e. density shifts) on pollination services and om the topological shapes of subsequent pollinator-visitation networks in each context.
 We quantified pollinator visitation to all foundational plant species within a shrub and cactus dominated desert community moving through natural spring phenology and built quantitative visitation networks to describe shifts in community interactions during one season.
 We began sampling at the very beginning of shrub flowering and ended when it was no longer possible to locate flowering shrubs that had not yet been sampled.

-We hypothesize that decreases in floral availability will precede decreases in pollinator availability leading to altered foraging decisions by pollinators that change interactions between plants.
+We hypothesize that decreases in floral resources? will precede decreases in pollinator resources?
+Or maybe use the word limitations? leading to different foraging decisions by pollinators that change interactions between plants.
+Do we have data on decisions?
+I guess we do but perhaps indirectly via pollen?
+Is that ok?
+Or does hypothesis need to be focused?

 Predictions:

-Pollinator visitation to individual plants will depend on floral display size, local floral neighbour density and time period/site level density level.
+Pollinator visitation to individual plants will depend on floral display size, local floral neighbour density and time period/site level density level – last bit confusing.

-There will be network level evidence for resource partitioning: Increased specialization and modularity, decreased nestedness and connectance (bipartite networks).
+There will be network-level evidence for resource partitioning including increased specialization and modularity and decreased nestedness and connectance (bipartite networks).

-Floral display size, neighbour density and time period/site density influence the structure of plant-plant modules (one-mode networks)
+Floral display size, neighbour density and time period/site density influence the structure of plant-plant modules (one-mode networks).

-Floral display size and neighbour density contribute to the individual plants’ influence including degree centrality, eigancentrality and betweenness, but varies with time period/site density (one-mode network)
+Floral display size and neighbour density contribute to the individual plants’ influence including degree centrality, eigancentrality and betweenness, but what? varies with time period/site density (one-mode network).

+All good –can you be a bit more direct and simple for readers?

 Methods